frmoronari/DebianUpdates/README.md

 "# Count and list Debian Updates UserParameter=debian.updt.qt,sudo apt update 2>/dev/null | grep packages | awk '{print $1}'
 UserParameter=debian.updt.list,sudo apt list --upgradable 2>/dev/null | awk '{print $1}' | tail -n +2"

+Edit the "/etc/sudoers" file as you see fit and insert the following information:

+## Same thing without a password
+zabbix ALL=(ALL) NOPASSWD: ALL

+This way, the "zabbix" user will be able to execute commands with sudo without needing a password.

 Download the file "[DebianUpdates.yaml](https://github.com/frmoronari/DebianUpdates/blob/main/DebianUpdates.yaml)".